 Mōu ake - About you:

-- Hold a current Annual Practicing Certificate
+- Experienced Occupational Therapist, with current Annual Practicing Certificate and NZ Registration

 - Excellent organisational and time management skills

 Our preferred candidate will also require a full, clean NZ driver's licence.